jimyb3/EsperiaHotelBook/README.md

 # EsperiaHotelBook
-The EsperiaHotelBook is an app for Android Device.
-With it the user can book for a room at Esperia Hotel in Kavala of Greece.
+"EsperiaHotelBook" is an app for Android devices.
+The user of "EsperiaHotelBook" is able to make a reservation at Esperia Hotel with an automated SMS.